She Loves Biscotti

 How do I store this spread?

 Once you have attained the right consistency, transfer to sterile jars and allow to come to room temperature before refrigerating.
-This chocolate spread can be refrigerated for up to one month.
+Then you can refrigerate this chocolate spread for up to one month.
 Please note that the spread will harden slightly once refrigerated.

 How to enjoy